 How to launch a rebranding campaign?

-Clarify The Problem: Before bringing in professionals like a packaging design company, you must clearly understand why you’re undertaking this rebrand and what you hope to achieve.
+Clarify the Problem: You must clearly understand why you’re undertaking this rebrand and what you hope to achieve.
 This internal work is critical for rebranding package design and other dimensions.
-Don’t look for symptoms; identify the root cause for why the brand is not optimally performing in the market.
+Don’t look for symptoms; identify the root cause of why the brand is not performing optimally in the market.

 Address Core Issues: Unlike a brand refresh, a complete rebrand is a change in brand positioning.
 Be sure to address the problems with the current market position before concerning yourself with superficial elements.